vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/D_Alluring_Tangents/D_4_Pushing_Out_the_Moon.md

 Now think about how the moon sees the earth, gravitationally.
 It mostly sees a spherical earth, but also a bulge on the front side, slightly displaced, and a bulge on the back side, also displaced in the opposite direction (Figure D.3).
 While the bulge masses are equal, the closer one has a greater gravitational influence and acts to pull the moon a little forward in its orbit, speeding it up.
 39

 Figure D.1: The moon pulls harder on the near side of the earth, and less hard on the back side.
-Relative to the earth as a whole (medium force), the near side advances to- ward the moon and the back side lags the rest of the earth, creating a bulge on both sides that is aligned toward the moon.
+Relative to the earth as a whole (medium force), the near side advances toward the moon and the back side lags the rest of the earth, creating a bulge on both sides that is aligned toward the moon.
 Note that a drawing to scale would put the moon well off the page.

 [^36]: In fact, equally, per Newton's third law.
 Figure D.2: The rotation of Earth and it continents "underneath" the tidal bulge creates a friction, or drag, that pulls the bulge around a few degrees (somewhat exaggerated here), so that it no longer points directly at the moon.